"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Monday, 4th September to Sunday, 10th September 2023

-Join us this September for 6 days of writing masterclasses deep in the Tuscan countryside.
+Join us this September for a week of writing masterclasses deep in the Tuscan countryside.

-In its third successful year, Writing Italy: Potentino is designed for writers who want to capture lived experience in their writing, to find the story they want to tell, and to strengthen their voice on the page.
+Now in its 3rd successful year, Writing Italy: Potentino is for you if you want to capture an experience you’ve lived, to shape a story you want to tell, to strengthen your style and voice on the page, or all three.

-During your stay in the delightful comfort and bohemian atmosphere of the restored 13th-century Castello di Potentino, you’ll join Tuscan shepherds making cheese, taste wines from the castle’s vineyards, explore its unspoiled landscape, make pasta with the fabulous food writer Rachel Roddy and visit the beautiful hill town of Pienza: experiences you’ll capture on the page and use to inspire your writing.
-Helena and Julian will work with you in small groups, introducing new approaches to strengthen your writing voice and helping you find the most compelling way to tell your story.
-You will also have two one-to-one tutorials, where you can discuss your writing in detail with us both.
+During your stay in the delightful comfort of the restored 13th-century Castello di Potentino, you’ll join Tuscan shepherds making cheese, taste wines from the castle’s vineyards, explore its unspoiled landscape, make pasta with the fabulous food writer Rachel Roddy and visit the beautiful hill town of Pienza: experiences you’ll capture on the page and use to inspire your writing.

 Julian Evans is the author of the acclaimed biography Semi-Invisible Man: The life of Norman Lewis and Transit of Venus: Travels in the Pacific.
 He has presented radio and TV documentaries, reported from central Europe and written about the war in Ukraine from the frontline.